-The Program also provides assistance to the Suffolk community on managing active records, secure records storage and destruction, file planning, large-scale digitization, identifying permanent archival records, and customized employee or department training.
+The Program also assists the Suffolk community in managing active records, secure records storage and destruction, department shared file planning, large-scale digitization projects, identifying permanent archival records, and customized trainings based on your staff or department needs.

 Records not only provide evidence of business activities, but are vital resources on the history and accomplishments of the Suffolk University community.
 Recognizing this, the Office of the Provost has enacted a policy regulating the creation, maintenance, and proper disposition of all records, regardless of format.
 The Record Retention Policy should be considered in conjunction with the guidelines set forth in the Written Information Security Policy and the Records Retention Schedule.